breakoutlist/career-notes/README.md

 Post by David Lee, ['Follow Your Interest'](http://daslee.me/follow-your-interest)

 > I found that a better - or more practical - heuristic is doing what interests you or piques your curiosity.
 Or generally, what just feels “right” for you.
 Not what you’re supposed to do - as dictated by peer pressure, family pressure, or self-inflicted pressure.

+From a conversation with _anon_

+> I don't do any career goals or anything like that.
+>
+> I try and do things that are a) interesting to me and b) that the world needs.

 ##### On career planning